Get insider access

 Differences Between Sizes And Variants

 The Sonos Era 100 is available in both Black and White color variants.
-We tested the Black version, and you can see the label for the model we tested here.
+We tested the Black version; you can see the label for the model we tested here.
 That said, since the only difference between the two variants is the color, we expect them to perform similarly.

-If you come across another version of this speaker, let us know in the discussions, and we'll update our review.
+If you encounter another version of this speaker, let us know in the forums, and we'll update our review.

 Compared To Other Speakers

 The Sonos Era 100 is a more affordable alternative to the Sonos Era 300.
-It's smaller and more compact, and while it doesn't support Dolby Atmos, it's designed for easy integration with compatible Sonos soundbars.
-Overall, this speaker offers a cleaner and more balanced sound compared to the Sonos One Gen 2/One SL, with additional features like Bluetooth connectivity.
-Those who already own products in the Sonos ecosystem will appreciate that they can connect this speaker to other devices.
+It's smaller and more compact, and while it doesn't support Dolby Atmos, it has easy integration with compatible Sonos soundbars.
+This speaker offers a cleaner and more balanced sound compared to the Sonos One Gen 2/One SL, with additional features like Bluetooth connectivity.
+If you already own products in the Sonos ecosystem, you'll appreciate that you can connect this speaker to other devices.
 While it's versatile, it does come at a slightly more premium cost than other smart speakers on the market.

 Sonos One Gen 2/One SL

 The Sonos Era 100 is better than the Sonos One Gen 2/One SL.
 While they're both premium speakers designed for home use, the Era 100 has better sound quality.
 The bass doesn't leak into the mids as much, resulting in a cleaner sound.
 Plus, it can playback stereo content without downmixing it into mono, unlike the One Gen 2.
-There are additional features on hand, too, including Bluetooth connectivity and a Quick Tuning feature for Android users.
+Additional features are also available, including Bluetooth connectivity and a Quick Tuning feature for Android users.

 Sonos Move 2